Door and Window Installation Insurance

 Why do door and window installers need business insurance?

-If a window leaks and causes water damage or a customer's home is damaged during the install, your business could face a lawsuit.
-Protect your bottom line against legal fees, costly repairs, and medical bills with the right insurance policies for door and window installers.
+If a faulty seal leaks and causes water damage, your business could face a lawsuit.
+Protect your business against legal fees, costly repairs, and medical bills with the right insurance policies for door and window installers.
+State laws and contracts may require you to have coverage.

 Contactor installing a sliding door in a home.